Kenilworth, Queensland: Geography

 Kenilworth is in the heart of the Mary Valley area of the Sunshine Coast.
 It is a rural area, about 50 km from the coast, with dairy farming as the major industry.

-The western part of the locality is within the Conondale National Park, while the northern part of the locality is within Imbil State Forest #1.
+The western part of the locality is within the Conondale National Park while the northern part of the locality is within Imbil State Forest.
 In the south-west is the Walli State Forest.

-Maleny–Kenilworth Road enters from the south-west, and Obi Obi Road enters from the south-east..
+Maleny–Kenilworth Road enters from the south-west, and Obi Obi Road enters from the south-east.

 History

 Dalla (also known as Dalambara and Dallambara) is a language of the Upper Brisbane River catchment, notably the Conondale Range.
 Dalla is part of the Duungidjawu language region includes the landscape within the local government boundaries of the Somerset Region and Moreton Bay Region, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.

 The Mary River was known to the Aboriginals as the Numabulla and the name for the Kenilworth area being Hinka Booma.
-In 1842 Andrew Petrie named the river as the Wide Bay River.
-In 1847 that Governor Fitzroy renamed the river after his wife Mary.
+In 1842, Andrew Petrie named the river as the Wide Bay River.
+In 1847, that Governor Fitzroy renamed the river after his wife Mary.

 Richard Joseph Smith tendered to set up the first cattle run on the east bank of the Mary River in 1850.
-At the time Mrs Smith was reading Sir Walter Scott's novel "Kenilworth" and she decided to name the property after the novel.
+At the time Mrs Smith was reading Sir Walter Scott's novel Kenilworth and she decided to name the property after the novel.

 In 1877, 17280 acres of land was resumed from the Kenilworth North pastoral run to be used as small farmers.
 The land was offered for selection from 17 April 1877.

-During the second half of the 19th century, the Smiths took up more land.

-In October 1921 the Kenilworth Estate of 6000 acres was auctioned having been subdivided into town lots, dairy blocks and grazing blocks.
+In October 1921, the Kenilworth Estate of 6000 acres was auctioned having been subdivided into town lots, dairy blocks and grazing blocks.
 Up to £30 was paid for a town lot while the dairy blocks fetched up to £18 per acre and grazing blocks up to £7 per acre, realising a total of £46,000 from the sale overall.